Reviews

 “Even with all this going on, the words still take centre stage.
 Thanks to this (as well as incendiary performances from Sally McLean as Kate and Miguel Perez as Petruchio), I really felt like I got a completely new insight into their relationship, and particularly the character of Katharina.
 She can be portrayed as a broken woman, beaten & psychologically abused into submission, but equally she could just have quickly learned how to ‘play the game’ and found ways of making it work for her; that McLean had Petruchio kiss her on the cheek rather than give in and kiss him to me suggests that Kate has him under her power in at least a small way.”

-Mind The Blog (#LDNTheatreBloggers circle)
+Mind The Blog (London Theatre Bloggers)

-(for “Taming of The Shrew” @ The Show Must Go Online”)
+Review of The Taming of The Shrew by The Show Must Go Online

 “Sally McLean as “Val Crane”, the embittered aunt of the lead character (Tess), found tremendous light and shade in a role that could have easily been played on the one angry note.
 Instead of taking that obvious road, she showed her depth of talent, giving Val a compelling complexity and believability while negotiating some very tricky plot points, which a lesser actor would have found impossible to navigate with any truth.
-(Not to give any spoilers, but the moment I found myself forming tears – a rare occurrence for me in the theatre – was watching McLean in her final scene).”
+(Not to give any spoilers, but the moment I found myself forming tears – a rare occurrence for me in the theatre these days – was watching McLean in her final scene).”

-Theatre Alive
+Theatre Alive!

 “The cast were all strong performers, playing their well-drawn characters with truth and believability, but the standouts were … Sally McLean (“Katherine”)who drew an achingly beautiful and entirely convincing portrait of a woman in crisis and conflict, caught between her love for and abject fear of a brutal husband.“